Famous/famous-angular/README.md

 ##Support

 Please submit issues as Github issues or reach out for support on the Famous IRC channel on Freenode.
+Pleae create a CodePen forked from [this pen](http://codepen.io/zackbrown/pen/yyVQje) for all of your code support issues.

 ##Contributing